cawilson1/jrs-pre-work-workshop/js-intro/index.md

 JavaScript is a programming language commonly used in web development.
 It was originally developed by Netscape as a means to add dynamic and interactive elements to websites.
 Alongside HTML and CSS, JavaScript is one of the three core technologies of World Wide Web content production; the majority of websites employ it, and all modern Web browsers support it without the need for plug-ins.

+First things first: Create a Codepen account and connect to the wifi.

 JavaScript is also used in environments that are not Web-based.
 JavaScript runs everywhere from a web browser to a web server to a database to a drone to a [refrigerator](https://github.com/GEMakers/gea-plugin-refrigerator).

 In this session we will explore some JavaScript fundamentals including: